 The objective of the Microprogram in Survey Research and Public Opinion is to provide exceptional training in survey research theory and analysis.
 The program involves students in all the necessary stages required to undertake a public opinion survey, from the selection of research questions and topics to cover, to the development of survey questions, their programming, analysis, and their public communication.
 Students will have the opportunity to gain invaluable hands-on research experience in the design of surveys and the use of sophisticated quantitative methods to analyze survey data.
 Students will have the opportunity to realize and analyze a public opinion survey that will be administered to respondents across Canada.
 The microprogram consists of 6 course units and must be completed over the fall and winter semesters of an academic year.
-The microprogram is offered in French (2022-2023; 2024-2025) and in English (2023-2024; 2025-2026) alternating each year.
+The microprogram is offered in English (2022-2023; 2023-2024) and in French (2024-2025) in alternation.

 Students already admitted into the Master or Ph.D. programs in Political Science or Public Administration can complete the microprogram on an optional basis and have these credits count towards the program requirements in view of obtaining their degree (students registered in Public Administration need the approval of the Supervisor of the M.A. and Doctoral studies in Public Administration before enrolling in the microprogram).
 The completion of the microprogram will be mentioned in their transcript.

 Professional students who want to register in the M.A. program in Political Science or Public Administration after the completion of the microprogram can have these credits count towards the program requirements in view of obtaining their degree.
 The M.A. admission and language requirements do apply.